Ayush-1211/Web-Development-BootCamp/README.md

           - Reading from your Database with Mongoose
           - Data Validation with Mongoose
           - Updating and Deleting Data Using Mongoose
-          - Establishing Realtionships and Embedding Documents using Mongoose
+          - Establishing Reltionships and Embedding Documents using Mongoose